Quality & Patient Safety

 Problem Based Quality Improvement (PBQI) Sessions

-At 12:30PM on the third Thursday of every month, the Department of Radiology holds a Problem Case Quality Improvement (PBQI) session in the large conference room (G-101).
+The Department of Radiology holds a monthly Problem Case Quality Improvement (PBQI) session.
 During this session, led by Dr Eric Thoburn, Assistant Professor, Abdominal & Cardiac Imaging, problem cases are presented and reviewed.
 Many of these cases were flagged during the peer review system.

 For more information regarding institution-wide initiatives, please access the Sebastian Ferrero Office of Clinical Quality and Patient Safety website.